ak-08/osx-config/reinstall-osx/Steps.md

 (This install NodeJs too, if you use NVM, then first install NVM and update the path, google more on this)

 2. yarn global add jest

+3. login to npm - run 'npm login' on the terminal
 ```